Is Salvation by Faith Alone in Christ Alone?Download Study

-This week I would like to dig into one of the most important passages in the entire Bible.
-It will lend great light on the historic arguments regarding the doctrine of salvation: is justification from one’s sin accomplished by faith alone or is something needed in addition?
-This has been a controversial subject throughout Church history, and it remains so today.
-What do you believe regarding how one is saved and why?
+In this study I would like to dig into one of the most important passages in the entire Bible.
+It will lend great light on the historic arguments regarding the doctrine of salvation: is justification from our sin accomplished by faith alone, or is something needed in addition?
+This subject has been a controversial one throughout Church history and remains so today.
+What do you believe regarding how a person is saved and why?

 II.
 THE SUBJECT

 For by grace you have been saved through faith; and this is not of yourselves, it is the gift of God; not a result of works, so that no one may boast.

 Without wading into the complex details of the Greek language structure of this passage and losing you before making conclusions, please allow me to paraphrase it at the beginning of this study.
 What the Apostle Paul is communicating to the believers at the church in Ephesus is this: For by grace you have been saved through faith [and even that faith is not from yourselves; it, too, is the gift of God]; not as a result of works, so that no one may boast.